prajwalhc-18/prajwalhc-18/README.md

 - 👋 Hi, I’m @prajwalhc-18
-- 👀 I’m interested in ...Python, Machine Learning, Data Science,AR and VR
+- 👀 I’m interested in ...Python, Machine Learning, Data Science and web development
 - 🌱 I’m currently learning ...Electronics and Communication Engineering
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...prajwalchandra987@gmail.com
+- 📫 How to reach me ...prajwalhc1806@gmail.com

 <!---
 prajwalhc-18/prajwalhc-18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.